lgmorand/aks-workshop/_entries/01-01 prerequisites.md

 Alternatively, you need to ensure you have an updated version of Docker installed on your computer.
 You can install it using [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 ### Azure subscription

 #### If you have an Azure subscription

 {% collapsible %}

-Please use your username and password to login to <https://portal.azure.com>.
+Please use your username and password to login in to [the Azure Portal](https://portal.azure.com).
 Also please authenticate your Azure CLI by running the command below on your machine and following the instructions.

 ```sh
 az account show